 Defining Values

-Values held by the community, established by the partnering churches, and enforce by the teachers themselves have a significant impact on the development of creative and imagination and the curriculum its self.
+Values held by the community, established by the partnering churches, and enforced by the teachers themselves have a significant impact on the development of creative and imagination and the curriculum its self.
 Several themes emerge the first being the role of Spiritual development as a part of holistic development, the role of past educational values from the community, and the role of indigenous based curriculum.

-Spiritual Development within olistic ducation
+Spiritual Development within Holistic Education

 In describing the overall vision and most important values which the school must cultivate in their students overwhelmingly spiritual development, and more specifically developing a relationship with God and his word, and character formation were the most dominating response.
-Both dministrator/astors, and teachers alike agree that spiritual development is a key part of holistic development.
+Both administrator/pastors, and teachers alike agree that spiritual development is a key part of holistic development.

-Pastor and Administrator of Payatas Ambassador Learning Center states “What the church (including the school as an extended minisitry) is really teaching and focusing on the health.
-When we say health the whole person involves relationship to God, relation to our environment here, social and to ourself espeically to ourself.”
+Pastor and Administrator of Payatas Ambassador Learning Center states,

+“What the church (including the school as an extended minisitry) is really teaching and focusing on is the health.
+When we say health we mean the whole person .
+It involves relationship to God, relation to our environment here, social and to ourself espeically to ourself.”

 Here pastor outlines the role of understanding our contecpt of self in relations to or relationship with God.
 He further recognizes the role of what he calls “transformed spirituality in “changing perspective” and moving beyond the limitations of their environment of poverty.
 This is especially significant in light of Lewis (1998) insights on culture of poverty and how its most limiting mindsets such as fatalism, helplessness, dependence and inferiority are established as young as seven years of age.
 Positive identity and self-concept is a significant benefit to spiritual development as a part of holistic development.
 Teachers from Happyland Christian Learning Center add, Teachers must prioritize encouragement as a means of building up their students.
 This means making space for them to make mistakes as its part of the learning process.
 It also means affirming their students as capable.
 Ways that these values are reinforced depend on the school such as Munting Bata teacher who regularly asking students about and sharing with children about church to normalize its presence in their life.
 Similarly as a part of curriculum teachers model a life of prayer, starting lessons, praying for snack and closing the day.
 Head teacher from Foursquare Tutorial Center shares about how her students bring these classroom routines home and share them with their family, and adopt them into their own lives outside of school.

 Another important application of spiritual education is the focus on character formation through values education.
 This includes the importance of respect and kinds words toward one another.
 Teachers also model culturally appropriate ways to respect elders such as using “po” and “opo”.
 These are character values that are very important in Filipino culture but often are lacking in communities with extreme poverty.

-Role of Curriculum Design in Values FormationSome of the values education within these schools is individually contextualized by the teachers in their context examples include reinforcing good hygiene as a part of their classroom schedule (especially important in Filipino culture), and integrating ideas of environmental responsibility, and recycling as values.
+Role of Curriculum Design in Cultural Values Formation and Community Transformation

+Some of the values education within these schools is individually contextualized by the teachers in their context examples include reinforcing good hygiene as a part of their classroom schedule (especially important in Filipino culture), and integrating ideas of environmental responsibility, and recycling as values.